Author

 This book is unique in the following ways:

 1. It explores all seven “I Am” metaphors of Jesus, but includes a more in-depth commentary on John 6:26–69 and 15:1–17.
-For example, John 15:2 is literally translated from the Greek as follows: “Every branch in me that does not bear fruit, he lifts up, and every branch that bears fruit, he purifies [by pruning it], in order that it may bring forth more fruit.”
+For example, of the Vine, John 15:2 is literally translated from the Greek as follows: “Every branch in me that does not bear fruit, he lifts up, and every branch that bears fruit, he purifies [by pruning it], in order that it may bring forth more fruit.”

 2. It explains both the literary context as well as the cultural context so as to better relate the significance of what Jesus was/is teaching.
 For example, after a week-long festival in which huge golden candelabras were shining from the temple, when the lights were out, Jesus proclaimed: “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).